paulotrc/MergePlan/README.md

 # MergePlan
-Awt Project to merge data off two plans xls to one
+JavaSE Project builded with java.awt to merge data off two plans xlsx to one.